 A year ago, 35-year-old Vidhya discovered a lump in her breast and ignored it.
-Like so many other Indian women who aren't taught how to detect the early warning signs, Vidhya had no idea that she’d found one of the first symptoms of breast cancer.
+Like thousands of other women who grew up in developing countires who aren't taught how to detect the early warning signs, Vidhya had no idea that she’d found one of the first symptoms of breast cancer.

 In the UK, breast cancer awareness is fed to us through mass media campaigns, nationwide fundraising events, the education system, medical practices and our support network.
 But if you're a young girl growing up in a slum in India without a television, guaranteed schooling and access to healthcare, life-saving knowledge like how to detect cancer can evade your ears for your whole life.
 Guidance on how to monitor and check in on your own health isn't disseminated to the masses, especially when it comes to female-specific health issues.
 At a societal level, women's health is grossly neglected and Indian women have, over time, been conditioned to suffer in silence and develop a high threshold of tolerance.
 Even if Vidhya had known what her lump meant, her domestic duties would’ve been her primary concern.
 Following the death of her parents, her mother to cervical cancer and her father to a stroke, Vidhya became the sole provider for her siblings.
 After working long, exhausting hours as a cleaner, she’d return to her home in the Ganesh Nagar “Jopatpati” slum, to care for her alcoholic brother and younger sister.
 Preoccupied with the strain of her responsibilities, her mind didn't have room to accommodate her lump or potential health problems... ...But eventually, her symptoms became unavoidable.
 When she finally got professional help, the doctor’s diagnosis sent even more tremors through her life.
 The news that she had cancer was paralysing.